ten-peb/docker-tenna-ubuntu/README.md

 # docker-tenna-ubuntu
-Base Docker image with Ubuntu, Puppet Agent and Nagios NRPE
+Base Docker image with Ubuntu, NTP, Puppet Agent and Nagios NRPE

 # USE